alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Within the EU, you don't need a licence or follow special rules to move processed foods.

 Outside the EU, check with the country you're exporting to.
 They'll tell you if you need a 'certificate of free sale'.

-If you're exporting  processed fish products to Australia or New Zealand
+In special cases, you might also need an [export health certificate](#meat-dairy-animal-products-outside-EU) if your food or drink contains animal products.

 ###Apply for a certificate of free sale